IEEEmadC/iPassenger/README.md

 Youtube Link 	: https://youtu.be/2qDvwSi9QaA
 Team Name	: Team Trek
 App File Name 	: iPassenger
-Description	: An sample application to live track buses by passengers in Sri Lanka Licence		: GNU GPLv3
+Description	: An sample application to live track buses by passengers in Sri Lanka.
+Licence		: GNU GPLv3
 County		: Sri Lanka
 Authors		: Harin Samaranayake, Angathan Nasarasa, Amanda Wijewickrama | https://github.com/harinsamaranayake

 *This is a sample application and maximum number of connections to the firebase-database should be 100.